cecilidw/DimModWithDBT/README.md

 ## How to:

-### If doing from the first time
+### If doing for the first time

+- create git repo and clone to local directory, create local branch and check it out.
+Remember git adding continuously, and committing when appropriate.
 - Download [dvdrental zip file](https://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip)
 - install postgres
 - create database dvdrental in postgres
-- use PGAdmin to restore unpacked dvdrental zipfile (now .tar) into database (if you need instructions, find them [here](https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/))
+- use PGAdmin to restore  dvdrental tar file into database (if you need instructions, find them [here](https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/))
 - install duck db
 - install dbt adaptor for duckdb:
 If no virtual environment: